codewars/docs/content/languages/cpp/authoring/index.md

 ### Calling assertions

-Criterion provides a set of useful [assertions](/languages/c/criterion/#assertions), but when used incorrectly, they can cause a series of problems:
+Snowhouse provides a set of useful `[assertions (TODO: link to reference)](/languages/c/criterion/#assertions)`, but when used incorrectly, they can cause a series of problems:
-- Stacktraces of a crashing user solution can reveal details that should not be visible,
 - Use of an assertion not suitable for the given case may lead to incorrect test results,
 - Incorrectly used assertions may produce confusing or unhelpful messages.

 To avoid the above problems, calls to assertion functions should respect the following rules:
 - The expected value should be calculated _before_ invoking an assertion.
-The `expected` parameter passed to the assertion should not be a function call expression, but a value calculated directly beforehand.
+The `expected` parameter passed to the assertion should not be a function call expression, but a value calculated directly beforehand. _(? does this point hold for C++ kata?)_
 - Appropriate assertion functions should be used for each given test. `AssertEquals` is not the only option, and Snowhouse provides a selection of constraints and expressions suitable for many scenarios: `EqualsWithDelta` for floating point comparisons, `EqualsContainer ` to compare containers with a predicate, etc.
+- Overloads of `Assert::That` which accept `message_supplier` should be preferred.
+Assertion message should provide meaningful details on the cause of failure, like test input, etc.
 - `Assert::That(bool)` should not be used, because it generates poor feedback on failure.
 The overload `Assert::That(bool_value, Equals(expected_value), message_supplier)` should be used instead.
-- Overloads of `Assert::That` which accept `message_supplier` should be preferred.
-Assertion message should provide meaningful details on the cause of failure, like test input, etc.
 - Some additional attention should be paid to the order of parameters passed to `Assert::That`.
-It differs between various assertion libraries, and authors quite often happen to confuse `actual` and `expected` in assertion messages.
+Authors quite often happen to confuse `actual` and `expected` in assertion messages.
 For the C++ testing framework, the order is `(actual, SomeConstraint(expected))`.
 - To avoid unexpected crashes in tests, it's recommended to perform some additional assertions before assuming that the answer returned by the user solution has some particular form or size.
 For example, if the solution returns a pointer, an explicit assertion should be added to check whether the returned pointer is valid, and not, for example, `nullptr`; the size of the returned container should be verified before accessing an element which could turn out to be located out of its bounds.